 You need to spend money to make money — but just how much depends on the type of business you’re looking to start, on top of other factors.
-Estimating the different costs you might incur can help you apply for financing that truly meets your business’s needs.
+Estimating the different costs you might incur can help you apply for financing that truly meets your startup’s needs.

 How much does it cost to start a new business?

-It costs around $31,000 to start a business, according to a 2009 survey by the Ewing Marion Kauffman Foundation.
+It costed around $31,000 to start a business, according to a survey by the Ewing Marion Kauffman Foundation.
 How much you actually pay depends on your business type, where you’re located and the equipment and supplies you’ll need to get up and running.
 For example, it will cost much more to start a new restaurant than it will to start a freelance photography business out of your home.

 How to calculate startup costs for a small business

 Calculating the cost for a startup is relatively simple — you just need to add your estimated expenses together to get a full picture of what your budget should look like.
 The Small Business Administration (SBA) has a helpful worksheet you can use to calculate the funds required to start your business.

 While your specific costs will vary, these are the eight most common factors to consider when deciding how much you’ll need to borrow:

 In most states, registering your business as an LLC, C corporation or S corporation costs under $300.
 But licensing and permit costs can vary, so it’s best to meet with an accountant and attorney to guide you through the process.
 Just be sure to work their fees into your budget as well.